rachel-l-sanchez/rachel-l-sanchez/README.md

 - 🔭 I’m currently learning HTML5, CSS, Javascript and soon to be Python, MERN and Java.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything about Python and related frameworks

 - ⚡ Fun fact: I use tabs over spaces